Marvenlee/cheviot-project/docs/ipc.md

   uint8_t block\_buf[512];
   int status;

-  // Read the filename that follows after the fsreq header
+  // Read the filename using readmsg as it is not part of the iorequest header
   readmsg(portid, msgid, name, req->args.lookup.name\_sz, 0);

   // Lookup the inode for filename